 Root Causes & Impact:

-Struck-by incidents make up about 15–20% of major injuries and 20% of fatalities (Source: OSHA Injury Summary; Costello HSE).
-Common root causes include unsecured materials, poor traffic management, lack of spotters, and workers not wearing high-visibility PPE (37% of incidents—Source: Western Justice Law).
+Struck-by incidents make up about 15–20% of major injuries and 20% of fatalities (Source: OSHA & Costello HSE).
+Common root causes include unsecured materials, poor traffic management, lack of spotters, and workers not wearing high-visibility PPE , which accounts for 37% of incidents (Source: Western Justice Law).
 Injuries range from bruises to amputations and deaths, with equipment like forklifts, loaders, and moving vehicles as repeat offenders.

-AI-powered cameras can track moving equipment, monitor pedestrian zones, and detect when workers are in the path of vehicles or loads.
-Real-time alerts can prevent collisions by notifying operators and supervisors before an incident occurs.
+Video AI can track moving equipment, observe pedestrian zones, and detect when workers are in the path of vehicles or loads.
+Real-time alerts can help reduce the risk of collisions by notifying operators and supervisors of dangerous situations.
 Reviewing footage also helps teams redesign traffic flow and reinforce PPE compliance.

 Scenario: